|Buying Train Tickets at CDG Airport|

-Check the various instructions to make sure the machine will accept the sort of payment you intend to provide.
+Check the instructions to assure the machine will accept the sort of payment you intend to provide.

 A "smart" credit card with a computer chip (puce) and a PIN (Personal Identification Number) may work to buy your ticket.
 (Most "smart" credit cards issued in the USA work on the chip-and-signature system, so you must request a PIN from your bank or credit card company.
 More...)

-If you don't have euros nor a "smart" credit card, find a distributeur de billets (ATM/cash machine) and use your home bank card to withdraw some euro notes.
+If you don't have euros nor a "smart" credit/debit card, find a distributeur de billets (ATM/cash machine) and use your home bank card to withdraw some euro notes.
 There are several near the ticketing machines and one on Level 4 of Aérogare 2 at the bank branch.
-If this doesn't work, find an airport Bureau de Change and change some cash to euros.
+If this doesn't work, find an airport Bureau de Change (currency exchange office) and change some cash to euros.

 In Aérogare 2, look for signs reading vers Paris (To Paris), RER B, and voies 11 & 12 (tracks 11 & 12).
 Follow the signs to the turnstiles.
 Here's the route you'll take (map).